hookup culture statistics

 Using an aggregate dataset of multiple surveys with comparatively question formulations we were able to identify – over time – the relative amount of college students who have had a hookup experience.

-Det data was only available for certain years but show a visible trend:
+Det data was only available for certain years but showed a visible trend:

 • Hookups have increased 10-fold over the last 100 years.

-• In the last 2 centuries the average number of hookups have declined.
+• In the last 2 centuries, the average number of hookups has declined.

 • The biggest increase (+300%) in the average number of reported hookups during college was from 1920 to 1950.